dr-js/stash/linux/0-0-install-archlinux.md

 Mainly follow the guide: https://wiki.archlinux.org/index.php/Installation_guide Better keep another device available to search deeper on each step.

-The installation is to an Intel Compute Stick [STK2m364CC](https://ark.intel.com/content/www/us/en/ark/products/91981/intel-compute-stick-stk2m364cc.html)
+The installation is both to
+  an Intel Compute Stick [STK2m364CC](https://ark.intel.com/content/www/us/en/ark/products/91981/intel-compute-stick-stk2m364cc.html) and later a Thinkpad X1 Tablet Gen3.

 With a USB stick as install media, and only configured working SSH though Wi-Fi, and not proceed further to install GUI.